 Like prenuptial agreements, postnuptial agreements have become increasingly common.
 Postnuptial agreements are legal contracts between married spouses specifying a plan for dividing their combined property rights and interests if they should separate and/or upon death.
 While these contracts typically address the needs of a married couple who have not already formed a premarital agreement, some couples form postnuptial agreements that either replace or modify the terms of an earlier contract.

 Addressing such issues can be difficult, but it may also leave you and your spouse at ease knowing that you two have reached a mutual agreement about property in the unfortunate event of a separation and/or upon the death of either spouse.
 Couples may not want to frame a marital contract for separation before they marry, but doing so at some point afterward might ultimately make their life together happier and more secure.
-If you are considering forming a postnuptial agreement with your spouse, you can find out how to create one and what it may include by speaking with our Greenwich postnuptial lawyers at SGCBBW.
+If you are considering forming a post marital agreement with your spouse, you can find out how to create one and what it may include by speaking with our Greenwich postnuptial lawyers at SGCBBW.

 In a handful of U.S. states, couples dissolving their legal bond of marriage are subject to community-property laws, according to which, divorce courts divide marital equally between separating partners.
 However, Connecticut does not have a community-property law, nor a Separate Property Law.
 This means that if a couple divorces or separates in Greenwich or any other part of the state, there are no automatic exclusions from the property pool which is up for consideration and potential distribution upon divorce.
 This also does not automatically mean that, for example, premarital or inherited assets are never treated differently either.
 Connecticut address such issues on a case-by-case basis.
 Therefore, for parties seeking to set “automatic” ground rules for what will or will not happen upon death or divorce, a premarital or postnuptial agreement is advisable in Connecticut.
 Similarly, when a marriage dissolves due to the death of one spouse, the surviving spouse may be entitled to a precise, fixed share of the deceased’s property according to §45a-436 and 437 of the Connecticut General Statutes, regardless of what the Will of the deceased spouse does or doesn’t provide.
 Again, a pre or post nuptial agreement would serve to add clarity and more certainty to such issues.